boyscout99/microservice-demo/README.md

 Another key file is needed, this time for the agent to authenticate to the GKE cluster from within its pod.
 You can use the default service account to create a second JSON key and save it to `/keys/`.

->[!warning] Security
+> :warning: Security
+>
->This secret will be copied directly into the image and this is a security concern.
+> This secret will be copied directly into the image and this is a security concern.
 A more secure implementation would be to create a Kubernetes secret and import this secret into the pod.

 ### Monitoring tools installations 📊
 Monitoring will be used for two main purposes.
 One is to provide the agent with the necessary information about the current state of the cluster to take the necessary action.
 The other is to monitor the behaviour of the intelligent autoscaler and compare it with the standard HPA.